takagi/lake/README.md

     ECHO string

-Write the given `string` into the standard output followed by a new line, provided for UNIX terminology convenience.
+Writes the given `string` into the standard output followed by a new line, provided for UNIX terminology convenience.

+### [Function] Execute

+    EXECUTE target

+Requests to execute a task specified with `target` as a string within another task.
+The name of the target task is resolved same as task dependency list in both relative and absolute manner.

+    (namespace "hello"

+      (task "foo" ()
+        (echo "foo")
+        (execute "bar"))

+      (task "bar" ()
+        (echo "bar"))

 ## Command line interface